Squalomix/utr-modeling/README.md

 <br>
 ### 2. Prepare a GTF file (genemodel.gtf)

 Use a GTF file from Ensembl if available for two reasons.
-First, 10X Genomics recommend a GTF file from Ensembl in its official page.
+First, 10X Genomics recommend a GTF file from Ensembl in [its official page](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr?gclid=CjwKCAjwlJimBhAsEiwA1hrp5tIdN0_JPBX6Ma7xXRKjneF81YLy9lhTFy0WOPXsTGG951l5dwatERoCf-UQAvD_BwE) (*'If the species is available from the Ensembl database, we recommend using the files from there'*).
 Second, our trial of running peaks2utr with a GTF file from NCBI failed (see [Part 5](https://github.com/Squalomix/utr-modeling/tree/main#5-run-peaks2utr)).

 e.g., Oryzias_latipes.ASM223467v1.110.gtf.gz from [Ensembl](https://ftp.ensembl.org/pub/release-110/gtf/oryzias_latipes/)